maismuka/elk-docker-vps/README.md

 ## 4. Suricata

-The main purpose for this Suricata installation is to provide log, you may use any other software as long as the produce `.log` or `.json` which is requireq for the Filebeat shipping mechanism.
+The main purpose for this Suricata installation is to provide log, you may use any other software as long as the produce `.log` or `.json` which is required for the Filebeat shipping mechanism.

 Since this is ARM machine, no Suricata repository can be add.